rwalk/straw/README.md

 ### Configuring Redis
+The included webserver and the query result pipeline both rely on Redis as a publish-subscribe system.
+Redis can also be used to collect the benchmarking statistics for profiling Luwak and Elasticsearch.

-Install redis on same server as UI and modify the bind interface redis conf -- set bind 0.0.0.0.
+Install redis on the same server as the webserver and modify the bind interface:
 ```
+# set bind 0.0.0.0 in redis.conf:
 sudo apt-get install redis-server
 sudo vi /etc/redis/redis.conf
 ```
-If you want to use a seperate redis instance for benchmarking, you should repeat the above step on a different AWS machine.
-[FEATURE: Add the redis config to the deployment scripts.]
+If you want to use a seperate redis instance for the benchmarking, you should repeat the above step on a different AWS machine and update the global configuration `config/config.properties`.

 ## Benchmarking and simulation
-A goal of straw project was to allow for benchmarking of the Lucene-Luwak package in a distributed context.
+A goal of the straw project was to allow for benchmarking of the Lucene-Luwak package in a distributed context.

 ### Measuring throughput
 I measure throughput through the search bolts of the Storm cluster in simple way.
 Start a stopwatch in a background thread.
 Each bolt has a counter which get incremented each time a document gets checked against the search engine.
 When the stopwatch hits 10 seconds, collect the data from each counter, publish the result to a redis DB, and reset the counter.